davidbrowne/cxcm/README.md

 * ```sqrt```
 * ```rsqrt```

-To get rid of runtime optimization and always use the constexpr version, then add the following before you include cxcm.hxx:
+To get rid of runtime optimization and always use the constexpr version, then define ```CXCM_DISABLE_RUNTIME_OPTIMIZATIONS``` before you include cxcm.hxx:

 ``` c++
 #define CXCM_DISABLE_RUNTIME_OPTIMIZATIONS
 #include "cxcm.hxx"